Art Nouveau / Art Deco

 Art Nouveau: A New Beginning for Art

 At the turn of the 20th century, a new understanding of art began to establish itself in many countries worldwide.
-Although it was not a uniform movement, for example, Jugendstil in Germany, Art Nouveau in France, the Modern Style in England, and the Secession style in Austria all had similar ideas.
+Although it was not a unified movement, for example, Jugendstil in Germany, Art Nouveau in France, the Modern Style in England, and the Secession style in Austria all had similar ideas.
 The representatives of Art Nouveau strove for a change in art on several levels: The new style was supposed to become more contemporary, less committed to tradition, and was to be applied not only to the visual arts but also to everyday objects of daily use.
 In addition, traditional crafts were to regain importance as a counter-reaction to industrialisation and mass production.
-Art Nouveau had its heyday from about 1890 to about 1910, and after the First World War, many of its ideas were continued in Art Deco.
-Famous Art Nouveau artists were Alphonse Mucha, Gustav Klimt, and Louis Comfort Tiffany.
+Art Nouveau had its heyday from about 1890 to around 1910, and after the First World War, many of its ideas were continued in Art Deco.
+Famous Art Nouveau artists included Alphonse Mucha, Gustav Klimt, and Louis Comfort Tiffany.

 Art for All Aspects of Life